 Really Gets Around: Logan, serial kisser and dater per excellence fall into a kid – friendly version of this

-Shout-Out: There have a few references to iCarly, including one episode where Lola has a ringtone that is the show's opening theme song and another where she is visiting the iCarly website.
+Shout-Out: There have a few references to iCarly, including one episode where Zoey has a ringtone that is the show's opening theme song and another where Lola is visiting the iCarly website.
 Both of them were before the said series began.

 Suddenly Fluent in Gibberish: Quinn is very concerned about her pet alpaca, Otis, whom she left back home.
 Zoey arranges for Otis to come to school.
 Quinn makes alpaca noises at Otis, and Otis makes the noises back.
 Nicole says, "Quinn speaks alpaca?"
 Zoey's response: "Are you surprised?"
 (We later see Quinn and the animal playing chess.)